eliovr/log-streaming/README.md

 val logs = ssc.textFileStream("/tmp/log-files/")
 ```

-3. Update the paths to the logs folder in the `../loggen/fake-log-crontab file`,
+3. Update the paths of the `../loggen/fake-log-crontab` file, so that they point
-so that they point to the logs folder, as well as to the `../loggen/apache-fake-log-gen.py`
+to the logs folder, as well as to the `../loggen/apache-fake-log-gen.py`
 Python script, e.g.:
 ```
 * * * * * /path/to/log-streaming/loggen/apache-fake-log-gen.py -o LOG -n 200 -d /tmp/log-files/